gracecarrillo/Python_Crash_Course/README.md

 ## WHAT TO DO AFTER THE SEMINAR

-1. Complete the Workshops and Exercises in order.
-Do as many as you can
+1. EVIDENCE FOR E-PORTFOLIO: Complete the Workshops and Exercises in order.
+Do as many as you can and take screenshots of your local setup with the exercises.
+You don't have to finish them all, just do as many as you can.
+You can reflect on your experience doing the exercises in your reflective log for the e-portfolio.

-2. E-portfolio Evidence: Just focus on going through the exercise notebooks and finish as many as you possibly can.
-Then, write a short 500-1000 words reflection about the course and what you learned.
-If you finished all exercises, how was it?
-If you didn’t, why?
-And this, accompanied by screenshots of your local setup with the exercises.

 <br><br>